codeforpdx/PASS/docs/CONTRIBUTING.md

 - ## Clone the repo

 1. Clone repo to local environment in IDE of choice.
-If you are new to Git/GitHub ou can also check out [this article](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) for a broad overview.
+If you are new to Git/GitHub you can also check out [this article](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) for a broad overview.
    - Open terminal & change working directory to the location you want the repository cloned to.
    - `git clone https://github.com/codeforpdx/PASS.git` [learn more about git clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?platform=linux)
    - `git remote add origin https://github.com/codeforpdx/PASS.git` [learn more about git remote](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories)